 (The central Rathausplatz hosts the event)

-The square in front of the Rathaus turns into a little piece of Styria, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the urban landscape.
+Once a year, the Rathausplatz square in front of city hall turns into a little piece of Styria, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the urban landscape.

 Many people appear in traditional dress, from senior citizens with imperious moustaches to youngsters sporting Lederhosen and sunglasses: not just booth staff, but visitors, too.

-Incidentally, the rustic gear is not a display for the Viennese and tourists, but the continuation of an authentic tradition.
+Incidentally, that rustic gear is not a display for the Viennese and tourists, but the continuation of an authentic tradition.

-Numerous booths cover the main tourism regions in the province, and you can often enjoy demonstrations of traditional crafts, like basket weaving.
+Numerous booths cover the food, culture and attractions of the region, and you can often enjoy demonstrations of traditional crafts like basket weaving.

 (Styrian wine has an excellent reputation)